-A stylish Victorian coastal resort and home to some of the finest yachts in The Mediterranean and Lido beaches, used by the Florentines and residents of Pisa at weekends.
+Viareggio is a stylish Victorian coastal resort and home to some of the finest yachts in the Mediterranean and Lido beaches, used by the Florentines and residents of Pisa at weekends.
 Stroll along the promenade or wander along the side of the yacht harbour, spoil yourselves with wonderful ice-creams in the local gelateria or enjoy a spell on the beach with a paddle in the lovely warm sea.

-This somewhat dated coastal resort, just south of Pisa is loved by locals for its good beach.
-Might be worth a trip to paddle in the sea.
+Tyrrenia is an old-fashioned coastal resort just south of Pisa and is loved by locals for its good beach.

-Not the prettiest place but interesting nevertheless being one of the largest container ports on the Italian coast.
-This is where all the large cruise liners come in and from where passengers disembark for trips to Florence.
-If you explore the old town you will come across various old-fashioned fish restaurants serving the most delicious fresh fish and not a bit touristy...real Tuscany for real people.
+Livorno isn't the prettiest place but interesting nevertheless being one of the largest container ports on the Italian coast.
+This is where all the large cruise liners come in and where passengers disembark for trips to Florence.
+If you explore the old town you will come across various traditional fish restaurants serving the most delicious fresh fish.